 While not a prolific poet, David has published for many years in important journals.
 In 1975 he broke into print with a poem in The New Yorker.
-His poems have appeared in Agni, The American Journal of Poetry, The Hopkins Review, Literary Imagination, Poetry, Seneca Review, Sewanee Review, Southwest Review, and Yale Review, and online at Poetry Daily.
+His poems have appeared in Agni, The Hopkins Review, Literary Imagination, Poetry, Raritan, Sewanee Review, Southwest Review, and Yale Review, and online at Poetry Daily.

-Find them also in Hard Lines: Rough South Poetry and in the Louisiana and Virginia volumes of The Southern Poetry Anthology.
+Find them also in Hard Lines: Rough South Poetry and in the Louisiana volume and the new (in 2022) Virginia volume of The Southern Poetry Anthology.

 He has published articles on James Dickey, Robert Lowell, Archibald MacLeish, Flannery O'Connor, and Elizabeth Spencer in The Hopkins Review, Literary Matters, Mississippi Quarterly, Sewanee Review, Southern Literary Journal, and the Virginia Quarterly Review.